THECALLR/sdk-java/README.md

 SDK in Java for THECALLR API

 ## Dependencies
-Thecallr API is in JSON wich need to be parsed.
+Thecallr API is in JSON which need to be parsed.
 This SDK is based on google-gson to parse json.
 So it need to be added as well as our SDK in you project (see [jars](jars/) folder).

 See https://code.google.com/p/google-gson/ for more information on google-gson.

-The [jars](jars/) folder contains the jar of Thecallr SDK and the version of google-gson witch was used to build this SDK.
+The [jars](jars/) folder contains the jar of Thecallr SDK and the version of google-gson which was used to build this SDK.

 ## Basic Example (Send SMS)
 See full example in [samples](samples/)